earthly/earthly/docs/ci-integration/guides/google-cloud-build.md

 ### Compatibility

 Earthly itself is able to run as expected within Cloud Build, including privileged mode features like `WITH DOCKER`.
-However, Application Default Credentials are not avaliable, so any `gcloud` or `gsutil` commands within your `Earthfile` will require additional manual configuration via a service account.
+However, Application Default Credentials are not available, so any `gcloud` or `gsutil` commands within your `Earthfile` will require additional manual configuration via a service account.

 ### Resources